hrabanazviking/skry-kg/README.md

 ## Status

-Co-invented by a user and Claude during a single session, May 2026.
+Co-invented by Volmarr Wyrd and Claude during a single session, May 2026.
 Lives at `~/ai/skry-kg/`.
 Open to becoming a real library if useful to others.

 ## License